Anchorage Alaska Facts -

 From it's humble beginnings at the mouth of Ship Creek, Anchorage has had many firsts along the way.

 To begin with, the city of tents that first sprang up, was very hard to maintain.
-It was a muddy mess and tents had to be moved out of the muck and mire along the creek and up on what is now Government Hill.
+It was a muddy mess and tents had to be moved out of the muck and mire along the creek and up on the side of what is now Government Hill.

 Soon the waters of Cook Inlet even became home for lots of off-shore businesses including lumber, hardware and other supplies.
 Yep, instead of getting in your car to go shopping, you got in a boat and headed out into the inlet for the nearest barge.